MuhamedKhaled/Evaluate-News-With-NLP/README.md

 mvn install
 ```
 ## Interface
-- Go to aylien site [MeaningCloud](https://learn.meaningcloud.com) and sign up for an API key.
+- Go to [MeaningCloud](https://learn.meaningcloud.com) and sign up for an API key.
 - Create a new  file named `.env` in the root of your project.
 - Fill the `.env` file with your API keys like this:

 ```
 key=**********************
 ```
+## Run
+### 1. Production Mode
+- `npm run build-prod` to generate the distribution folder.
+- Production mode can be accessed at `localhost:8081`

+### 2. Development Mode
+- `npm run build-dev` to start the webpack dev server.
+- Development mode can be accessed at `localhost:8080`

+**Note: To successfuly run and test development mode, express server should be running.**

+### 3. Testing
+- `npm run test` to run Jest.